usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-3/Sprint-2/Developing the Solicitation.md

 ---
 ## Discussion Prompt (Optional): How Should AI Influence Acquisition Strategy Development?
+>Note for vendors: this is an optional self-paced learning activity in the LMS.

 AI is rapidly changing the landscape of both private industry and public sector operations.
 From predictive analytics that forecast long-term sustainment and supply chain trends, to generative tools that draft acquisition documents or simulate operational environments, AI has clear potential to improve how we design and deliver acquisition strategies.